Watch the Code of Ethics for Arkansas Educators video at https://www.youtube.com/watch?v=PxpYNnpe7JU&t=2s.

 The Professional Licensure Standards Board Ethics Subcommittee makes recommendations for enforcement to the State Board of Education.
 The State Board of Education has final authority to accept, reject, or modify the recommendations in its final orders.

-The PLSB meets quarterly on the first Friday of the month at 8 a.m. at the Arkansas Department of Education (Arch Ford Building), Four Capitol Mall, Room 105-C in Little Rock, Arkansas.
+The PLSB meets quarterly on the first Friday of the month at 8 a.m. in the Arkansas Department of Education (Arch Ford Building), Four Capitol Mall, Room 105C in Little Rock, Arkansas.

 Board minutes may be accessed by going to PLSB Minutes.